venkatroch31/Diabetes/README.md

     The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic        measurements included in the dataset.

-## 3. Real-world/Business objectives and constraints

-    i.
-No low-latency requirement.
-    ii.
-Interpretability is important.
-    iii.
-Errors can be very costly.
-    iv.
-Probability of a data-point belonging to each class is needed.

-## 4. Data Overview

-   We have one data file: one conatins the information about the diabetes.

-   #### Data file information:

-        diabetes (Pregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age,Outcome)

- ## 5. Machine Learing Objectives and Constraints

-   #### Objective:

-        Predict the probability of each data-point belonging to two classes.

-   #### Constraints:

-        i.
-Interpretability
-        ii.
-Class probabilities are needed.
-        iii.
-Penalize the errors in class probabilites => Metric is Log-loss. iv.
-No Latency constraints.

-   #### Train, CV and Test Datasets

-     Split the dataset randomly into three parts train, cross validation and test with 64%,16%, 20% of data respectively